lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The KEM combiner defined in section {{sec-kem-combiner}} requires a domain separator `domSep` input.
 The following table shows the HEX-encoded domain separator for each Composite KEM AlgorithmID; to use it, the value should be HEX-decoded and used in binary form.
 The domain separator is simply the DER encoding of the composite algorithm OID.

 EDNOTE: Should the domain separator values be the SHA-256 hash of the DER encoding of the corresponding composite algorithm OID?
 That way they would be fixed-length even if the OIDs are different lengths.
 See https://github.com/lamps-wg/draft-composite-sigs/issues/19

-EDNOTE: Or should the domain separators be synced up with the corresponding OpenPGP draft?

 | Composite KEM AlgorithmID | Domain Separator (in Hex encoding)|
 | ----------- | ----------- |